Question

 Propelled

-Use when your actions drove significant forward momentum or dramatic improvements
+Best when you drove significant forward movement or dramatic improvements in performance or outcomes

 How to replace Helped with a stronger action verb: